 Indefinite Leave to Remain (ILR)/permanent residence is permission for settlement.
-Thus, it allows to reside, work and study without any restrictions in the UK permanently.
+Thus, it allows them to reside, work and study without any restrictions in the UK permanently.
 The ILR lets a holder of this permission exit and re-enter the UK multiple times.
 Besides, it allows claim benefits that the state pays.

 Visa categories that can lead to Indefinite Leave to Remain include: